cstuartroe/sauna/templates/README.md

 Sauna imperatives are formed by using the bare verb stem:

 ```
-nin     oko
 ALL-P1S give
-"Give it to me."
+Give it to me.
 ```

 This can sound rather blunt.
-There is a verb *ketaikoa* which is specifically used act as a softer imperative, with the actual verb being requested coming before in conjunctive form:
+There is a verb `do.please` which is specifically used act as a softer imperative, with the actual verb being requested coming before in conjunctive form:

 ```
-nin     okote    ketaikoa
 ALL-P1S give-CNJ do.please
-"Please give it to me."
+Please give it to me.
 ```

 This can actually be overly formal and polite.
-The most neutral way to pose a request, neither blunt and urgent nor overly formal, is to omit *ketaikoa* and leave the bare conjunctive.
+The most neutral way to pose a request, neither blunt and urgent nor overly formal, is to omit `do.please` and leave the bare conjunctive.

 ```
-nin     okote
 ALL-P1S give-CNJ
-"Give it to me."
+Give it to me.
 ```

 The normal way to express a cohortative is with the non-past tense, plural conjugation plus interrogative particle.
 Note that this literally just asks about a group, but the implication can be cohortative if it makes sense contextually:

 ```
-yatorouko
 go-NPT-SP-INT
-"Are they going?/Are we going?/Let's go!"
+Are they going?/Are we going?/Let's go!
 ```